top of page

 Trust Checklist: How to Vet a Safari Company

-• Longevity or a clear operating track record
+• Longevity or a clear operating track record.

-• Valid TALA licence and TATO membership
+• Valid licences, such as the Tanzanian TALA licence and TATO membership.

-• Clear, professional email communication
+• Clear, professional email communication and transparent payment policies.

-• Transparent payment and cancellation policies
+• Transparent cancellation and refund terms.

 If a company is evasive or vague on any of the above, move on.